If you do NOT see the Table of Contents frame to the left of this page, then

 RECEIVE, STORE, RENOVATE, AND MAINTAIN AMMUNITION

-STORE AND MAINTIAN MARINE FLEET
+STORE AND MAINTAIN MARINE FLEET

 Reserve Storage Activity, Caerwent receives, stores, and maintains conventional ammunition at its two storage sites, Caerwent and Bramley, under the supervision of the 60th Ordnance Group.